Technical standard: Usage

 The existence of a published standard does not imply that it is always useful or correct.
 For example, if an item complies with a certain standard, there is not necessarily assurance that it is fit for any particular use.
 The people who use the item or service (engineers, trade unions, etc.) or specify it (building codes, government, industry, etc.) have the responsibility to consider the available standards, specify the correct one, enforce compliance, and use the item correctly.
 Validation of suitability is necessary.

 Standards often get reviewed, revised and updated on a regular basis.
 It is critical that the most current version of a published standard be used or referenced.
-The originator or standard writing body often has the current versions listed on its web site.
+The originator or standard writing body often has the current versions listed on its website.

 In social sciences, including economics, a standard is useful if it is a solution to a coordination problem:

 it emerges from situations in which all parties realize mutual gains, but only by making mutually consistent decisions.